G3-2450/UVSim/README.md

 - Python 3
 - Kivy

-### Runing UVSim GUI
+### Runing UVSim (GUI)
 - In the console, navigate to /src/interface
-- Run `python3 .\main.py
+- Run `python3 .\gui.py
 - This will run the UVSim GUI.
-- Functionality will be added to the GUI in the 4th Milestone

-### Running UVSim
+### Features
-- Download and unzip the latest release of UVSim.
-- Navigate to the UVSim folder from the command line.
+- Upload file - select a .txt file with basicML commands for UVSim to run
-- Run `python3 UVSim.py`
+- Run - runs the selected file
+- Step - runs the selected file one line at a time
+- Theme - select a theme for the interface
+- Console - provides command outputs
+- Registers and Memory - displays the current registers and memory during execution

 ### UVSim Console Commands
 - READ = 10        Read value from keyoboard into a specific memory location.